-The observation that blind assessments per definition do not include any biases driven by observable student characteristics has been used to empirically test for evidence of bias in non-blind assessments.
-The approach was to exploit the fact that students often are exposed to both types of assessments in the same subject and that any systematic differences between these assessments may point toward a gender bias in the spirit of assessments of gender discrimination in orchestra auditions [Goldin and Rouse, 2000].
-Alternative explanations exist for the systematic differences between non-blind and blind assessments, which typically also differ on other dimensions.
-For example, the blind assessment may be a written and centrally assessed exam, the results of which are then compared to the results of a blind assessment of the classroom performance by the teacher.
-However, the literature has gone a long way to rule out these alternative explanations for systematic differences between blind and non-blind assessments.
-Among the first studies to show evidence of systematic differences in assessments was Lavy [2008], who compared two scores of high school exams in Israel.
+The observation that blind assessments by definition do not include any biases driven by observable student characteristics has been used to empirically test for evidence of bias in nonblind assessments.
+The approach was to exploit the fact that students often are exposed to both types of assessments in the same subject and that any systematic differences between these assessments may point toward a gender bias in the spirit of the study of gender discrimination in orchestra auditions (Goldin & Rouse, 2000).
+Alternative explanations exist for the systematic differences between nonblind and blind assessments, which typically also differ on other dimensions.
+For example, the blind assessment may be a written and centrally assessed exam, the results of which are then compared to the results of a non-blind assessment of the classroom performance by the teacher.
+However, the literature has gone a long way to rule out these alternative explanations for systematic differences between blind and nonblind assessments.
+Among the first studies to show evidence of systematic differences in assessments was Lavy (2008), who compared two scores of high school exams in Israel.
 The first score was based on externally and anonymously assessed state exams.
 The second score was from school internal exams that were assessed by the student's own teacher.
 Comparing these two scores, Lavy found evidence of bias against male students, which increased the gender gap, as girls already outperform boys.
 Interestingly, Lavy found that this bias varied by teacher characteristics and there is little evidence of stereotyping or statistical discrimination.

-In England, Burgess and Greaves [2013] showed that black Caribbean pupils were more likely to receive a poorer assessment by their teacher relative to the blind final test score, than their white peers.
-In contrast to Lavy [2008], these authors found empirical support that indicated stereotyping was the most likely reason some groups systematically receive more lenient teacher assessments.
-More specifically, if students belonged to a group that usually did well at a specific school, they were more likely to receive a more optimistic teacher assessment [Burgess and Greaves, 2013].
+In England, Burgess and Greaves (2013) showed that Black Caribbean pupils were more likely to receive a poorer assessment by their teacher relative to the blind final test score than their White peers.
+In contrast to Lavy (2008), these authors found empirical support that indicated stereotyping was the most likely reason some groups systematically receive more lenient teacher assessments.
+More specifically, if students belonged to a group that usually did well at a specific school, they were more likely to receive a more optimistic teacher assessment (Burgess & Greaves, 2013).

-Similar to the findings from Israel [Lavy, 2008], Falch and Naper [2013] found that Norwegian teachers gave higher marks for girls across all subjects, compared to the blind exam scores, at the end of compulsory schooling.
-Interestingly, Falch and Naper studied the hypothesis that the difference was driven by girls doing worse than boys in competitive environments as suggested by laboratory experiments [Gneezy et al., 2003].
-The authors exploited that in some regions the results impacted enrollment in subsequent schooling, and in others it did not.
+Similar to the findings from Israel (Lavy, 2008), Falch and Naper (2013) found that Norwegian teachers gave higher marks for girls across all subjects, compared to the blind exam scores, at the end of compulsory schooling.
+Interestingly, Falch and Naper studied the hypothesis that the difference was driven by girls doing worse than boys in competitive environments as suggested by laboratory experiments (Gneezy et al., 2003).
+The authors exploited the fact that in some regions the results impacted enrollment in subsequent schooling and in others it did not.
 However, they concluded that the competitiveness could not explain the gender gap between blind and nonblind grades.
 Instead, like in the Israeli context, they found suggestive evidence that the gap was related to teacher characteristics.

-Studying the context of the last year of compulsory schooling in Denmark, Rangvid [2015] discovered that boys, children whose parents have lower educational background, and migrants received lower teacher scores than girls, children of highly educated parents, and natives, with similar blind exam performance.
+Studying the context of the last year of compulsory schooling in Denmark, Rangvid (2015) discovered that boys, children whose parents have lower educational background, and migrants received lower teacher scores than girls, children of highly educated parents, and natives, with similar blind exam performance.
 The largest difference was found by parental background, and the smallest difference was by found to be by origin.
-Studying high school students in Denmark and comparing teacher assessments to blind written assessments, Burgess et al. [2022] find that compared to girls, boys were more generously marked by their teacher in mathematics, but less generously marked by their teacher in Danish.
+Studying high school students in Denmark and comparing teacher assessments to blind written assessments, Burgess et al. (2022) find that compared to girls, boys were more generously marked by their teacher in mathematics but less generously marked by their teacher in Danish.